 One of the hardest experiences to endure in life is that of being "used".
-I expect many of us know what it is like.
-Folk do not bother with you until they need something done by you.
+I expect many of us know that experience.
+Folk forget about us until they need something done by you.
 Then they come asking for help and promptly forget you again.
 This was something the Lord knew, for we read: